Important notice: Beware of fake recruiters and scammers who misuse Promodo's logo and company name. Learn more in our LinkedIn post!

 Tip: Research the psychological effect of certain numbers.
 You’re definitely aware of your brain processing $3.00 and $2.99 as different values.
 But what about it (brain) perceiving odd numbers like 5, 7 and 9 differently from the mean ones, making buyers feel like they’re getting a better deal, even if they’re not?

-Competition is the main growth driver for any online business.
+With regard to competitive pricing analysis, competition is the main growth driver for any online business.
 This pricing method is a method, when the company sets the price, focusing on the cost of competitive products.
 In other words, the company establishes the principles of price positioning according to their competitors’ prices and follows them when calculating the price of the product.
 The cost price of the product, in this case, is secondary and depends on the target price of the product.
 Principles of price positioning may be as follows:

-Product price is x% higher than that of competitor A; x% lower than that of competitor B;
+Product price is x% higher than that of competitor A; x% lower than that of competitor B; The price of a product is always x $ lower than that of competitor C.

 Tip: Why not compete with yourself?
 Price anchoring is the practice of establishing a price point which customers can refer to when making decisions.
 This way, every time a consumer sees a 25% discount like ̶$̶1̶0̶0̶ , the $100 is the price anchor for the $75 sales price.
 Another psychological trick that works great for all ecommerce niches.